02 Nov DIY Cannabis Photography: Tips for Taking Professional Shots

 Use Editing Software

-I’m not asking you to master Adobe Photoshop.
-But I am suggesting you use one of the many editing apps available for free.
+I’m not suggesting that you master Adobe Photoshop.
+But I am urging you use one of the many editing apps available for free.
 Most have an auto correct feature that will balance the color and lighting levels.
 This will increase the quality of your photos with minimal effort!

 Here are a few to try: